dasayan05/dasayan05.github.io/_posts/blog-tut/2020-04-30-probabilistic-programming.md

 thumbnail-img: "public/posts_res/16/gm_cg.png"
 ---

-Welcome to another blog post regarding probabilistic models (after [this]({{ site.url }}{{ site.baseurl }}/blog-tut/2019/11/20/inference-in-pgm.html) and [this]({{ site.url }}{{ site.baseurl }}/blog-tut/2020/01/01/variational-autoencoder.html)).
+Welcome to another tutorial about probabilistic models, after [a primer on PGMs]({{ site.url }}{{ site.baseurl }}/blog-tut/2019/11/20/inference-in-pgm.html) and [VAE]({{ site.url }}{{ site.baseurl }}/blog-tut/2020/01/01/variational-autoencoder.html).
 However, I am particularly excited to discuss a topic that doesn't get as much attention as traditional Deep Learning does.
 The idea of **Probabilistic Programming** has long been there in the ML literature and got enriched over time.
 Before it creates confusion, let's declutter it right now - it's not really writing traditional "programs", rather it's building [Probabilistic Graphical Models]({{ site.url }}{{ site.baseurl }}/blog-tut/2019/11/20/inference-in-pgm.html) (PGMs), but *equipped with imperative programming style* (i.e., iterations, branching, recursion etc).
 Just like Automatic Differentiation allowed us to compute derivative of arbitrary computation graphs (in PyTorch, TensorFlow), Black-box methods have been developed to "solve" probabilistic programs.
 In this post, I will provide a generic view on why such a language is indeed possible and how such black-box solvers are materialized.
 At the end, I will also introduce you to one such *Universal* Probabilistic Programming Language, [Pyro](http://pyro.ai/), that came out of [Uber's AI lab](https://www.uber.com/us/en/uberai/) and started gaining popularity.

 # Overview